piotr-yuxuan/closeable-map/README.md

 A Java object does not implement interface `clojure.lang.IObj` so it is unable to carry Clojure metadata.
 As such, you can't give a it a tag like `::closeable-map/fn`.
-You may also extend this library by giving new dispatch values to multimethod [[piotr-yuxuan.closeable-map/close!]].
+You may also extend this library by giving new dispatch values to multimethod `close!`.
 Once evaluated, this will work accross all your code.
 The multimethod is dispatched on the concrete class of its argument:

 ``` clojure
 (import '(java.util.concurrent ExecutorService))